BeytullahYayla/Urban_Sound_Classification_GlobalAiHub_KocHolding_FinalProject/README.md

                                     print(f"Part {i} completed")
                                     i=i+1

-audio_files list contains paths of every audio file.
-We decided to
+audio_files list contains paths of  audio files in every folder.
+At every step in outer for loop actually we obtained a list that contains corresponding foldername's audiofiles.
+In the inner loop we've done neccesseary converting operations and saved figures to our computer.